This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - and modulating inflammatory processes

 Grapes are thought to help aid in cancer prevention due to their rich supply of antioxidants, especially resveratrol.
-These help us avoid the dangerous combination of free radical damage and chronic inflammation, making this fruit a tremendous cancer-fighting food.
+These help avoid the dangerous combination of free radical damage and chronic inflammation, making this fruit a tremendous cancer-fighting food.

-Resveratrol in particular has been shown to exhibit antitumor activity and seems able to inhibit all carcinogenesis stages (e.g., initiation, promotion and progression) involved in several types of cancer.
+Resveratrol in particular has been shown to exhibit anti-tumor activity and seems able to inhibit all carcinogenesis stages (e.g., initiation, promotion and progression) involved in several types of cancer.

 In fact, in one study it was found that natural grape extracts regulate colon cancer cells’ malignancy.